ranon-rat/makingABlogWithGolang/README.md

 # makingABlogWithGolang
  its not finished
-but im trying to do this without know anything of databases lol
+but im trying to do this while im learning about databases

 for now only render the markdown and manage the request